September Beekeeping UK – Feeding, Varroa and Winter Prep

 1 kg of granulated sugar typically provides around 1.25 kg of stored food once processed by the bees.
 Use a rapid feeder and offer larger feeds rather than small trickles, which can encourage robbing.

 Aim to complete the bulk of feeding by late September or early October, while temperatures are still high enough for bees to evaporate water from the syrup and seal it properly.
 Late feeding in cold weather can leave you with unsealed, fermenting stores and stressed bees.
+As you move into October, the focus shifts further away from feeding decisions and more towards lighter disturbance, final checks, colony health after treatment and winter security.

-If you haven’t already treated for varroa, early September is your last good window to do so before winter bees are fully raised.
+If you haven't already treated for varroa, early September is your last good window to do so before winter bees are fully raised.
 High mite levels reduce the lifespan and quality of winter bees, making colonies far more likely to fail before spring.
+September is therefore not just about treatment, but about post-treatment checks and confirming that winter bee preparation is genuinely on track.

 If you have already completed a treatment in August, you may simply: